 “Au-dessous” (below), another set of stairs, this time going down and bathed in black light over a cosmic blue landscape of infinite tinny prisons; a pattern that reminisces the cosmos and some distant universe – his own universe projecting us in time as well, but towards the future now.
 This pattern coupled with black light was already used in an area of his Schirn Kunsthalle installation in the summer of 2016, as he likes to revisit themes and expand on them.
 One has the feeling that since that appropriation of the Frankfurt circular museum’s rotunda, the artist is widening and deepening his architectural interventions, stepping out of the wall into space.

 This cosmic blue passageway prepares us for the arrival to the other gallery space, printed with a more literal walk-in-text.
-This time a black wallpaper with different writings -- selected by the curator Gill Gasparina – that addresses all those themes recurring in the artist’s production and writings, like urban planning, the growth of digital technology, the synthetic spaces of video-games and architectural rendering, the links between European and American traditions of abstraction and between modernism and postmodernism.
+This time a black wallpaper with different writings by writer and curator of the show, Jill Gasparina addressing all those themes recurring in the artist’s production and writings, like urban planning, the growth of digital technology, the synthetic spaces of video-games and architectural rendering, the links between European and American traditions of abstraction and between modernism and postmodernism.
 On top of it another musical variation, this time a series of 3 big paintings composed with geometric sectors or cells, as he calls them, touching each other in primary colors, green black and/or white, echoing maybe Mondrian and Modernism.
 A permutation of the same colors and slight variation in their geometries recalls what Sol Lewitt would say about difference in repetition, another minimalist/maximalist artist very site specific, architecturally inclined (he actually was trained as an architecture) and a music lover.